“Tell me, why did you leave your last job?”

 This answer positions your hiring manager as a veteran thought leader that you want to learn from, instead of focusing on the shortcomings of your current manager.

-It also praises the new company for have a great vision and plan (something every company wants to hear) vs. talking about how your company is making poor directional choices and you need to get out.
+It also praises the new company for having a great vision and plan (something every company wants to hear) vs. talking about how your company is making poor directional choices and you need to get out.

 Example #3: You Want To Be Paid More